Step 6: Protect the power grid from extreme weather

 In recent years, Texas has seen an increase in severe weather events, making the need for a more resilient electrical grid critical.
 The National Centers for Environmental Information reports that Texas has experienced 179 extreme weather events between 1980 and June 2024, including hurricanes and winter storms.
 These events, along with a growing reliance on electricity for homes, businesses and essential services, highlight the importance of strengthening our energy infrastructure.
 Entergy Texas is responding to these challenges with its Texas Future Ready Resiliency Plan, a comprehensive initiative designed to protect the power grid in Southeast Texas and ensure reliable service for our customers.

 In June 2024, Entergy Texas filed an application with the Public Utility Commission of Texas to approve Phase I of the Resiliency Plan.
-The PUCT unanimously approved Phase I of the Resiliency Plan in January 2025.
-These targeted investments are expected to save customers millions of dollars in storm restoration costs and reduce power outage durations by 1 billion minutes over the next 50 years.
-By accelerating key grid hardening measures, the plan aims to minimize the impact of severe weather while managing the financial impact on our customers.
+The Commission approved Phase I of the plan in January 2025, allowing Entergy Texas to move forward with $137 million in strategic projects to strengthen the Southeast Texas power grid, reduce storm-related outages, and save customers millions in restoration costs over the coming decades.

-Phase I of the Resiliency Plan is a multiyear proposal that focuses on key infrastructure upgrades, including:
+The first phase of the Texas Future Ready Resiliency Plan will focus on key infrastructure upgrades, including:

 For more than two decades, Entergy Texas has made strategic investments to enhance the resilience of our power grid.
 Between 2013 and 2023, we replaced 271 wood poles across 71 transmission lines in the Entergy Texas service area, improving the structural integrity of our network.
 Additionally, we undertook significant upgrades to enhance the reliability of transmission substations along the Bolivar Peninsula.
 One aspect of the $110 million Bolivar Peninsula Reliability Project has already proven to be a tremendous success: composite poles.
 An alternative to wooden poles, composite poles are highly resilient when faced with adverse conditions, including severe storms, ice and wildfires.
 When Hurricane Beryl impacted the Bolivar Peninsula in July 2024, 16 wooden poles were taken out of service.
 Despite approximately 90 mph winds in the area, several miles of composite poles stood tall, further proving the importance of grid-hardening investments.